GruzWorks/outfrost.gruz5/README.md

 Authors: [Iwo Bujkiewicz][Github Outfrost], [Bartosz Rodziewicz][Github Baatochan]

-The program started as a project at the University.
+The app started as a project at the university.

 It will be the map of public places with public accessible power sockets to charge your phone or laptop.